emergent-works/topic_map/README.md

 Out of the box, Drupal allows you to create hierarchies of taxonomy terms within a vocabulary, but it only provides "parent-child" relationships.
 You can use entity reference fields to create other relationships, but there is no way to make these symmetrical (i.e. if A is B's neighbour, then B is A's neighbour).
 This module solves these problems by disabling the standard parent-child hierarchy, providing entity reference fields for all three relationships (thus providing a consistent GUI) and automatically creating the inverse and symmetrical relationships as you would intuitively expect.
 ### Visualisation
 The purpose of this module is not just to create the relationships but to provide a visual overview of them in the form of blocks containing interactive maps.
-Each vocabulary that you enable will automatically yield a block looking like the example below.
+Each vocabulary that you enable will automatically yield a block looking like the example below (the two images are the same map shown in different hover states).

 ![Map with "Apple" selected](https://github.com/hoegrammer/topic_map/blob/master/docs/apple.png)